International Reference Laboratory of Mycobacteriology

 Purpose

-International Reference Laboratory of Mycobacteriology (IRLM) is recognized as the national reference laboratory for tuberculosis and mycobacteria in Denmark by the National Health Board, ECDC and WHO.
-It serves Denmark, Faroe Islands and Greenland and also carries out international reference functions for WHO and ECDC.
-The laboratory receives approximately 35.000 specimens annually using microbiological, molecular biological, immunological, and pharmacological methods.
-Most routine analysis are ISO 17025 accredited.
+The International Reference Laboratory of Mycobacteriology (IRLM) is recognized as the national reference laboratory for tuberculosis (TB) and mycobacteria in Denmark by the National Health Board, the European Centre for Disease Prevention and Control (ECDC), and the World Health Organization (WHO).
+The Laboratory serves Denmark, the Faroe Islands, and Greenland, and provide additional international reference services for WHO and ECDC.

 Tasks